gregoriogallo/gregoriogallo/README.md

-- 🔭 I’m currently working on improving my skills with Vanilla Javascript
+- 🔭 I’m currently working on improving my skills with React
-- 🌱 I’m currently learning PHP
-- 🤔 I’m looking for help with JSON
 - 💬 Ask me about whatever comes in your mind
 - 📫 How to reach me: greggyga@hotmail.it
 - ⚡ Fun fact: pizza is not going to keep you alive for a whole week.
 Try adding beer.